-We Supply Native American Girls and Young Women with Period Supplies When They Cannot Afford or Don’t Have Ready Access to Them
+We Supply Native American Students with Period Supplies When They Cannot Afford or Don’t Have Ready Access to Them

-Want to take action in response to the national disgrace that Native girls are skipping school when they have their periods because they cannot afford pads or tampons?
+Want to take action in response to the national disgrace that Native American students are skipping school when they have their periods because they cannot afford pads or tampons?

 Just before Valentine’s Day 2019 we sent 110 sewn-with-love first moon-time, personal-to-go kits to fifth-grade students in the Shiprock, New Mexico elementary schools, supporting their school nurse’s upcoming personal hygiene meeting with the students.

 In late January 2019 we sent 10 boxes of period supplies, sports bras, underwear and first-period supply/celebration kits to students in 9 New Mexico schools.